Google Drive – Spanner thrown into cloud storage works

 By the time your business is matured enough to transition to ecommerce, sales can happen 24 hours each day to customers that could not have been reached in the ordinary course of business.
 If possible, you might even be able to run a business 100% online without much of a physical presence.

-Nevertheless going online can be a daunting move for the average business.
-Questions like what should we do; how much will it cost; who will do it for us; how do we maintain this; constantly come up with no easy answer.
-While there are no clear cut answers, having a business website is a whole lot easier than it used to be.
+Nevertheless, going online can be a daunting move for the average business.
+Questions like what we should do; how much it will cost; who it for us will do; how we maintain this; constantly come up with no easy answer.
+While there are no clear-cut answers, having a business website is a whole lot easier than it used to be.

 For a business that has never been online before, the first question is why should we have a website?
 Some of the reasons I have talked about, and countless others, would provide justifications.